byronbytes/byronbytes/README.md

 ![](https://komarev.com/ghpvc/?username=byronbytes)

 👋 Hey, I'm Matty, a programmer and tech enthusiast who wants to make the world a better place.
 I am mostly experienced with C# and WinForms.
-My two main IDE's are Visual Studio and IntelliJ Idea.
-I am also currently trying to learn Java and a few other languages that would help me make new projects.
+My two main IDE's are Visual Studio and IntelliJ.
+Alongside C#, I'm learning Java.

 ## About Me
 I am currently developing software for my own business called LiteTools.
-You can visit our site at https://litetools.net.
+You can visit the site at https://litetools.net.
 I can't think of some about me details, so I will update this later.

 ## My Areas of Technology